Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: Numerical analysis

 To shed more light on the spectrum of the Higgs bosons, we show in \reffi{figspec} the mass $m_{h_3}$ in dependence of $m_{h_2}$ on the left and $m_A$ in dependence on $m_{H^\pm}$ on the right.
 In the left plot one can see that it is possible that $h_2$ is substantially lighter than $h_3$ when it has a large singlet component of $\Sigma_{h_2} > 90\%$, as indicated by the colours of the points.
 On the other hand, when $h_2$ and $h_3$ are sizably mixed, the masses of both states have to be relatively close to $M$ in order to comply with the theoretical constrains.
 The same observation can be made in the right plot regarding the masses of $A$ and $H^{\pm}$.
 Note here that all the points with $m_A - m_{H^\pm} \gtrsim 150 \gev$ are grey, indicating that they feature values of $\mu_v < 1\tev$.
 In this plot the colour coding indicates the values of $m_{h_2}$, and a correlation can be seen between the mass of $h_2$ and the masses of $A$ and $H^\pm$.
 The heavier the latter states, the larger also tend to be the values of $m_{h_2}$.
 Since by definition $m_{h_2} < m_{h_3}$, one can conclude that in most parameter points all six states $h_{2,3}$, $A$ and $H^\pm$ are relatively close in mass, with the only exception being a very singlet-like state $h_2$ with $m_{h_2} \ll M$, as mentioned earlier already.
+Hence, our analysis shows a trend towards the decoupling limit of the S2HDM, in which at low energies the model could become practically indistinguishable from the SM.
+In this case, the only possibility to observe a BSM effect would arise from the DM phenomenology or a possible invisible branching ratio of $h_{125}$ if the decay $h_{125} \to \chi \chi$ is kinematically allowed (see the discussion below).
+The presence of an invisible branching ratio of $h_{125}$ could also allow for a distinction between the S2HDM and the 2HDM, whereas the S2HDM in the decoupling limit could be practically indistinguishable from the pNG model with one Higgs doublet, in which case only a discovery of one of the additional particles of the S2HDM at a collider could shed light on the model realized in nature.